 This is a workaround alternative when no eraser is available.
 Grab white bread with no crust and roll it up like a ball.
 Apply it gently to the area just like a kneaded eraser.

 Anything that has rubber can do the trick for you.
 Before applying, test for its effectiveness on the drawing.

 You can even make flip-flop work as an eraser since it has rubber elements.
 Since it is a big object, you can cut it into small pieces to manage it properly while using it.

-Things to remember while using a color pencil eraser
+Things to remember while using a colored pencil eraser

 If you are following the described tools and techniques, then you have become a pro in color pencil erasing.

 - You need to ensure the erasing process does not smudge your painting.
-Be extra careful and read the direction to use.
+Be extra careful and read the direction used.

 - Apply each of the erasing techniques on a paper to test.